vrijdag 28 februari 2025

 Jade City is the first book in The Green Bone Saga by Fonda Lee

 The original book has a gorgeous, simple cover but I read it on my e-reader.
+With a 4.08-star rating on Goodreads, I went in with high expectations.
+Unfortunately, this one just didn’t click for me.

 "The Kaul family is one of two crime syndicates that control the island of Kekon.
 It's the only place in the world that produces rare magical jade, which grants those with the right training and heritage superhuman abilities.